harrislapiroff/summeralities/journal/_posts/2014-03-05-the-web-i-dreamt.md

 In short: this isn't the web I dreamt of.

-There's a lot of good things: millions of people use the internet casually and constantly these days to communicate, to connect, to organize, and to create.
+There's a lot of good things: billions of people use the internet casually and constantly these days to communicate, to connect, to organize, and to create.
 It's not just for nerds anymore.
 But there are also a lot of problems.
 I don't know how these problems will be righted.
 Anil is optimistic about it:

 > We'll fix these things; I don't worry about that.
 The technology industry, like all industries, follows cycles, and the pendulum is swinging back to the broad, empowering philosophies that underpinned the early social web.